Non-closed scalar charge in four-dimensional Einstein-scalar-Gauss-Bonnet black hole thermodynamics: Scalarization and general couplings

-\end{enumerate} These criteria ensure the existence of a bifurcation point in the parameter space, from which new branches of hairy black hole solutions can emerge.
-Considering the conditions in Eqs.~\eqref{eq-scalarized1} and \eqref{eq-scal-second} one can determine that the linear and the exponential coupling are not subject to the scalarization mechanism.
-In the shift symmetric case, it coincides with the condition that makes the volume contribution from $\mathcal{W}_k$ to the scalar charge vanishing.
-Moreover, $\mathcal{W}_k$ becomes linear in $\partial_{\phi}^2 f(\phi_\infty)$ and the scalar perturbation, providing a covariant and geometric measure of the instability.
-We list our main results about scalar charges and scalarization in more general couplings in the following table:
+These criteria ensure the existence of a bifurcation point in the parameter space, from which new branches of hairy black hole solutions can emerge.
+Considering the conditions in Eqs.~\eqref{eq-scalarized1} and \eqref{eq-scal-second} one can determine that the linear and the dilatonic coupling are not subject to the scalarization mechanism.

+Inserting the perturbation of the scalar field Eq.~\eqref{eq-pertphi} into the non-closed-form scalar charge Eq.~\eqref{eq-scabulk}, we may find a perturbed expression for that charge.
+After imposing the scalarization condition \eqref{eq-scalarized1} we find that the scalar charge vanishes at zeroth order $\mathbf{Q}_\phi^{(0)}=0$.